gershnik/wsdd-native/doc/wsddn.8.md

     * If invoked without any daemon flags: to standard output
     * If invoked with --systemd: to standard output, with systemd severity prefixes
-    * If invoked with --unixd or --launchd: to /var/log/wsddn.log
+    * If invoked with --launchd: to standard output

-    If --user option is used, the directory of the logfile must allow the specified user to create and delete files.
+    * If invoked with --unixd: to /dev/null (no logging)

     The equivalent config file option is `log-file`

 `--log-os-log`